-Klaro is a popular consent management platform which supports service based blocking, multi-language, a REST API and real time statistics.
+Klaro is a popular consent management platform that supports service based blocking, multi-language, a REST API and real time statistics.
 It has both open source and cloud service versions.

 Klaro Cloud Service